craigmckeachie/handsonreact.com/docs/00-ComputerSetup.md

    - **Visit**: https://github.com/facebook/react/
    - **Verify** the **page** **loads** successfully on your company's network. s
-3. You will need to have a **Git** installed.
+3. You will need to have **Git** installed.
 To verify it is installed open a terminal or command-prompt and run the command:
    ```
    git --version
    ```